This glossary defines the core terminology used in

 - \(g\) — mosquito mortality rate

-- The per-capita daily mortality rate of adult mosquitoes.
+- The per-capita daily mortality rate of adult mosquitoes while in a patch.
 The daily survival probability is \(e^{-g}\).

 - \(\sigma\) — emigration rate